anthonymalumbe/anthonyml_portfolio/04_notebooks/scripts/README.md

 **Papermill will help you automate the execution of yourJupyter notebooks and in combination of Cloud Storage and Deep Learning VM images you can now set up this process in a very simple and cost efficient way.**

+The ```execute a_notebook_using_CPU_resources.sh``` and ```execute a_notebook_using_GPU_resources.sh``` do the following:
+1. Create a Compute Engine instance using TensorFlow Deep Learning VM and 2 NVIDIA Tesla T4 GPUs
+2. Install the latest CPU or NVIDIA GPU drivers
+3. Execute the notebook using Papermill
+4. Upload notebook result (with all the cells pre-computed) to Cloud Storage bucket in this case: “gs://my-bucket/”
+5. Terminate the Compute Engine instance

+And there you have it!
+You’ll no longer pay for resources you don’t use since after execution completes, your notebook, with populated cells, is uploaded to the specified Cloud Storage bucket.
+You can read more about it in the [Cloud Storage documentation](https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-gsutil).

+## Note:
+In case you are not using a Deep Learning VM, and you want to install Papermill library with Cloud Storage support, you only need to run: ```pip install papermill[gcs]```

 The Deep Learning VM instance requires several permissions: read and write ability to Cloud Storage, and the ability to delete instances on Compute Engine.
 That is why the original command has the scope “https://www.googleapis.com/auth/cloud-platform” defined.

 The submission process will look like this:
 ```
 execute_notebook_with_gpu gs://my-bucket/input.ipynb gs://my-bucket/output.ipynb t4 4